Analysis | Offered a chance to defend election integrity, Biden instead adds asterisks

 Pressure to pass such legislation has ramped up over the past year, a function of both former president Donald Trump’s unceasing false claims that the 2020 election was tainted by fraud and by Republicans leveraging those claims to push for state-level restrictions on voting access.
-Democrats aren’t going to be able to get Florida Gov. Ron DeSantis (R) to make it easier to vote, but figured they had an outside chance at changing federal law to do so.
+Democrats aren’t going to be able to get Florida Gov. Ron DeSantis (R) to make it easier to vote, but they figured they had an outside chance at changing federal law to do so.

 That chance no longer seems likely.
-So, during the press conference, Biden was asked a question that considered that reality.
+So, during the news conference, Biden was asked a question that considered that reality.

 “Speaking of voting rights legislation,” a reporter offered, “if this isn’t passed, do you still believe the upcoming election will be fairly conducted and its results will be legitimate?”

 This is an explosive question, versions of which were presented to Trump repeatedly and which Biden’s predecessor used to inject uncertainty around a contest he seemed unlikely to win.
 The Democratic Party has — justifiably! — put a lot of emphasis on the fact that the 2020 results were trustworthy and the election not illegitimate.
-Most Republicans don’t believe that, choosing, instead, to ally with Trump’s dishonest claims.
+Most Republicans don’t believe that, choosing instead to ally with Trump’s dishonest claims.

 Surprisingly, Biden didn’t reject the idea that the election results would be beyond question.